View Logging Information

-On the Logs page, select the authentication token for which you want to clear transactions, and then click
+On the Logs page, select the authentication token for which you want to purge logs and then click

-Purge Selected.The authentication token and the request details are removed.
+Purge Selected.The authentication token and all requests details are removed.
 The page reloads.

 View a Complex Example

-The Explore Allocation example is an advanced example that illustrates rule execution using the log.
+You can view an advanced example of rule execution using the log.

-For more information about this example, see Allocation Example.
+For more information about this example, see Explore Allocation Example.

 Output Messages to the Log

 You can output messages to the log using the following code snippet: